Graph Partitioning and Sparse Matrix Ordering using Reinforcement Learning and Graph Neural Networks: Finding a Minimal Edge Separator

-\paragraph{The Feature Tensor} At \cref{line:Fconstruction} the feature tensor $F$ is constructed, with $5$ features per node in the graph $G^{\text{sub}}$.
+\paragraph{The Feature Tensor} At Line \ref{line:Fconstruction} the feature tensor $F$ is constructed, with $5$ features per node in the graph $G^{\text{sub}}$.
 The first two features are a one-hot encoding of the partition the node belongs to, with $\left[1, \, 0\right]$ referring to $V_A$ and $[0, \, 1]$ to $V_B$.
 Let $\partial G^{\text{sub}}$ denote the boundary of the subgraph $G^{\text{sub}}$ around the cut, i.e., the nodes in $G^{\text{sub}}$ which are connected to nodes in $G \setminus G^{\text{sub}}$.
 These nodes have edges which are not part of $G^{\text{sub}}$ and are hence not seen by the agent.
 Therefore, these nodes should not be selected as actions.
 Thus, the next feature denotes whether ($1$) or not ($0$) a node is in $\partial G^{\text{sub}}$.
-Nodes with this features set to $1$ will never be selected, since in the agent's neural network their input to the softmax layer is set to minus infinity, see \cref{line:create_mask,line:mask_infty} in \cref{alg:agent_forward}.
+Nodes with this feature set to $1$ will never be selected, since in the agent's neural network their input to the softmax layer is set to minus infinity, see Line \ref{line:create_mask}, \ref{line:mask_infty} in Algorithm \ref{alg:agent_forward}.
 In our case, the softmax layer is defined as a layer $\sigma$ that takes as input a $(m,1)$-tensor $z$ and returns

-where $m$ is the number of nodes of the input graph $G^{sub}$.
+where $m$ is the number of nodes of the input graph $G^{\text{sub}}$.
 The final two features are the normalized volumes of the two partitions: $\text{vol}(V_A)/\text{vol}(V)$ and $\text{vol}(V_B)/\text{vol}(V)$.
 These volumes play an important role in the reward function, and they cannot be determined from $G^{\text{sub}}$ and the other features alone.
-The feature tensor is updated in every step of the episode, after an action is taken, on \cref{line:Fupdate}.
+The feature tensor is updated in every step of the episode, after an action is taken, on Line \ref{line:Fupdate}.
+Table \ref{table: featureTensors} summarizes the different features used for each deep reinforcement learning model.